General Information About Lymphedema

-The spleen, thymus, tonsils, and bone marrow are also part of the lymph system but do not play a direct part in lymphedema.Anatomy of the lymph system, showing the lymph vessels and lymph organs including lymph nodes, tonsils, thymus, spleen, and bone marrow.
+The spleen, thymus, tonsils, and bone marrow are also part of the lymph system but do not play a direct part in lymphedema.Anatomy of the lymph system showing the lymph vessels and lymph organs, including the lymph nodes, tonsils, thymus, spleen, and bone marrow.
 Lymph (clear fluid) and lymphocytes travel through the lymph vessels and into the lymph nodes where the lymphocytes destroy harmful substances.
 The lymph enters the blood through a large vein near the heart.

 Lymphedema occurs when lymph is not able to flow through the body the way that it should.